 • develop a core outcome set that can be used in obstetrical evaluation studies

 • measure long-term outcomes of obstetrical evaluation studies

 • integrate outcomes of obstetrical evaluation studies in order to guide clinical decision making.

 - For copyright reasons, the cover of the thesis has been placed under a permanent embargo and is not included in this download file.

-Chapter 3: Cervical pessary for preterm birth prevention in twin pregnancy with a short cervix: a 3 years follow-up (Embargo until 08 November 2018)
+Chapter 3: Cervical pessary for preterm birth prevention in twin pregnancy with a short cervix: a 3 years follow-up (Embargo up to and including 8 November 2018)

-Chapter 4: Preventing preterm birth with progesterone in women with short cervical length: outcomes in children at 24 months of age (Embargo until 08 November 2018)
+Chapter 4: Preventing preterm birth with progesterone in women with short cervical length: outcomes in children at 24 months of age (Embargo up to and including 8 November 2018)